Circular Head Council employs a Youth and Community Officer to facilitate youth and community programs.

 CHYL meets regularly to advise Council on youth issues and concerns and develop activities and projects for young people in Circular Head.

 CHYL is now recognised in the community as a vibrant group of young people making positive changes in the lives of other Circular Head Youth.
-They assist at community events such as:
+They support and assist at community events such as:

 - National Youth Week